ubexs/web-backend/README.md

-# ubexs Web Backend
+# Ubexs Web Backend
-Originally called BlocksHub by https://beak.dev/ (It's not related)
+Built on top of BlocksHub by https://beak.dev/ (It's not related)

 Documentation is available in [docs/README.MD](docs/README.MD).